akhasoft/Yakhont/README.md

 //  and if you're going to customize Yakhont using build-in Dagger 2:
     implementation      'com.google.dagger:dagger:2.x'
     annotationProcessor 'com.google.dagger:dagger-compiler:2.x'
-//  for Kotlin replace 'annotationProcessor' with 'kapt' }
+//  for Kotlin please replace 'annotationProcessor' with 'kapt' }
 ```